-Blue botia (Yasuhikotakia modesta (earlier called Y. modesta)) is a small-sized tropical fish of the Botiidae family.
+Yasuhikotakia modesta, commonly known as the blue botia, blue botia loach, or redtail botia, is a species of freshwater fish belonging to the family Botiidae.
 Not very often, but it can be encountered in fish fanciers tanks.
+The blue botia is a popular choice for aquarium enthusiasts due to its striking appearance and interesting behavior.
 The fish requires the same tank conditions as other botia species.

 Habitat in the wild

 Blue botia range spreads to Thailand, Laos, Cambodia.
 Species are rather spread in the Southeast Asian Peninsula, especially in the Mekong River basin, as well as in The Chao Phraya River, The Bang Pakong River, The Mae Klong River.
 It is known that there are several populations of botia, which can mix during the spawning period, especially in the upper river area.

 In the fish habitats, the substrate is soft and muddy; water parameters are the following – pH is about 7.0, temperature varies from 26 to 30 °C. This fish is quite spread in its natural habitat.
 Fish prefers lotic waters, where during the day, the fish finds shelter in rocks, tree roots located under water.
 The fish feeds at night.

 These fish species prefer seasonal migrations during their life cycle; therefore, the fish can be found in various places depending on the season.
 So, habitat may vary from main river channels to small tributaries or temporarily flooded areas.

 Red tail botia has a long, compact body with an arched back.
 The fish profile resembles the ones of other species, including a clown loach.
 Body color is bluish-grey.
 The fins are red, orange, or yellow (which is quite seldom the case).
 The fish species that are not reproductive yet, sometimes have greenish body tint.
 As a rule, the brighter is the fish colored, the healthier it and the more favorable tank conditions it has.